loconomics-au/coop-website/README.md

 [As a founder](/founder) - [As a mentor](/mentor) - [As a member](/member) - [As a volunteer](/volunteer)

 ### Get Social

-We are an active member of [Incubator Coop](https://www.incubator.coop/loconomics-australia/)

 Follow us on Facebook: [Loconomics Australia](https://www.facebook.com/loconomicsau/)

 Tweet us on Twitter: [@loconomicsau](https://twitter.com/loconomicsau/)

-### What is this coop?

-This is a producer coop for local professionals to find and manage clients.
-Cooperatives exist and are run for their members, that’s you, so all the value is kept in the community and not extracted by the shareholders or investors.

-### What jobs does it include?
+### What do we do?

-Any services that you can imagine.
-Some common examples are: Car mechanic; Cleaning professionals; Handy people; Massage therapists; Photographers; Psychotherapists; Personal trainers; Dog sitters; Chefs; Tutors.
+We support gig workers in the Darebin community through our Not For Profit activities.

 ### What are we doing?

 We are starting small.
 This is a tried and tested idea in the USA, loconomic.com is an active site based in California.
 We are trialling it in Australia, initially in Melbourne, then who knows!
-We are currently looking for members in and around the Northern suburbs, due to our limited budget we are focusing our marketing in this area.
+We are currently looking for gig workers in and around the Northern suburbs,
-We don't have a website just yet.
-The US version is open source and work is underway to convert it for the Australian region.

 ### How can I help?